top of page

 Step 1: Cut Your Squares

+To make 16 HSTs at once, start with two equal-sized fabric squares.
 For this tutorial, I started with 14" squares, which give an unfinished size of around 3½" - 4", depending on how much you trim.
 I prefer to trim just a little to avoid fabric waste, so my HSTs finished at 4".

-Step 2:
+Step 2: Prepare for Sewing

-Sew around the four sides using 1/4" seam allowance.
+Place your two squares right sides together.
+Sew around the four sides using a ¼" seam allowance.

 Floral fabric square with sewing instructions: start with two 14" squares, sew right sides together, 1/4" seam.
 Beige background.